siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 Here $S_{12}$ refers to the redistribution flow connecting registrations $1$ and $2$.

+The statement is local, but it is imposed at once for all positions in the extent.
+It does not move one marked point through a pre-given background.
+It constrains how the whole registered distribution can change while remaining one continuous reconfiguration of $u$.

 This is accounting of energy, not yet its dynamics.
 It is like accounting for the brightness of the pixels on a screen without yet recognizing the image they compose.[^platos-allegory]